yogeshhk/yogeshhk/domains/Notes_AITraining.md

 ### ⏰ Time Commitment & Pricing
 * **Corporate Seminar**: ₹40,000 (\~\$500) for a one-hour standalone session
-* **Corporate Workshop/Courses**: ₹1,250/hour/person
-  * Minimum 10 participants
-  * Minimum 8 hours per month
+* **Corporate Workshop/Courses**: ₹1,250/hour/person.
+Minimum 10 participants.
+Minimum 8 hours per month
 * **Educational Institutes**: Charges as per standard institutional rates

 ## 🌟 Why Partner With Me?
 * **Proven Expertise**
-  Years of experience in both corporate and academic environments, teaching and training in AI, ML/DL, NLP, LLMs, and Generative AI.
+  Years of experience in both corporate and academic environments, teaching-training in AI, ML/DL, NLP, and Generative AI.
 * **Strong Academic & Professional Background**
-  Over 20 years of professional experience and advanced degrees (BE, MS, PhD) in Engineering.
+  Over 20 years of professional experience and degrees (BE, MS, PhD) in Engineering.
 * **Focused Engagement**
   Customized, hands-on sessions designed to address the specific needs and goals of your team or organization.